davidmoten/java-builder-pattern-tricks/README.md

   .build();
 ```

-In fact, the new builder forces us to follow this exact method order in that you can't swap the order of `author`,`title` and `category` methods.
+In fact, the new builder forces us to follow an exact method order in that you can't swap the order of `author`,`title` and `category` methods.

 ```java
 Book book = Book